How Much Does It Cost to Start a Storage Unit Facility in Wisconsin?

 How Wisconsin Compares to Neighboring States

-Wisconsin is one of the more affordable states for launching a Storage Unit Facility, with a cost-of-living index of 94.5 (national average is 100).
-Compared to neighboring Minnesota ($588,000 median startup cost), Wisconsin offers lower costs for a Storage Unit Facility.
+Wisconsin is close to the national average for Storage Unit Facility startup costs, with a cost-of-living index of 98.5.
+Compared to neighboring Minnesota ($564,000 median startup cost), Wisconsin offers lower costs for a Storage Unit Facility.

 Common Mistakes to Avoid